certificate best dentist in Mumbai

 The treatment protocol recommended for Cancer Affected Jaw is CAJTeeth™

 Confirmation of treatment diagnosis.
-Biopsies and X-rays are some of the aids which the doctor uses to get a confirmation of oral cancer.
+Biopsies and X-rays are some of the aids which the doctor uses to get confirmation of oral cancer.
 Once confirmed, based on multiple factors, like location, size and aggressiveness, the consultant chalked a provisional treatment plan.

 Cancer-affected jaw surgery with full mouth rehabilitation.
 Based on the prognosis and quality of life, surgery is planned and executed with the help of the expertise of an Oral Cancer and Rehabilitative Surgeon.
 Sometimes, pre-or post-treatment radiation therapy or chemotherapy is recommended.